-Unofficial Finishing Positions: Regan Smith (21st), Sam Hornish, Jr. (23rd), Michael McDowell (40th), Patrick Carpentier (43rd)
+Unofficial Finishing Positions: Smith (21st), Hornish (23rd), McDowell (40th), Carpentier (43rd)

-On lap 229, fellow rookie Patrick Carpentier’s car was booted into the inside wall while slowing to miss the wrecking car of J.J.
-Yeley.
+On lap 229, fellow rookie Carpentier’s car was booted into the inside wall while slowing to miss the wrecking car of JJ Yeley.
 The No. 10 machine slid back into traffic, collecting about nine other cars, including Smith.
 Once again, the No. 01 soldiered on relatively unscathed.
 “It was a bad break that we were involved, but it was a good break that we didn’t hit [anything].
-There were a lot of guys behind me that were involved that stuff; I’ll take what happened to us over that,” recalled Smith about Richmond’s “Big One.”
+There were a lot of guys behind me that were involved that stuff; I’ll take what happened to us over that,” recalled Smith about Richmond’s Big One.

 While the Rookie of the Year candidate was avoiding disasters on the track, his veteran crew chief Doug Richert was atop the pit box devising ways to help the car turn through the corners better.
-His plans took awhile to develop but they worked; losing just one more lap on the day, Smith emerged from the evening with a 21st place finish, his second consecutive top rookie performance.
+His plans took awhile to develop but they worked; losing just one more lap on the day, Smith emerged from the evening with a 21st-place finish, his second consecutive top-rookie performance.
 More importantly, the team has managed to continue momentum and build a cushion over the 35th position in owner points.

 Tony’s Take: Last week, I mentioned that top “20ish” places may be all that is needed to take the ROTY title this year.
 I may be proven right, as Smith used another such performance to establish a slim lead in the rookie standings.
 However, last year’s protégé to Mark Martin is doing more than simply finishing… he is surviving.
-Last week, Smith stayed out of trouble all day long at Talladega until the very last lap; and even then, he found a way to surface from the carnage in turn two to take home a 21st place finish.
+Last week, Smith stayed out of trouble all day long at Talladega until the very last lap; and even then, he found a way to surface from the carnage in turn 2 to take home a 21st-place finish.
 On Saturday night, Smith survived another Demolition Derby to eventually come home 21st once again.
-One has to think that if Smith can stop finding himself in the wrong place at the wrong time, these 21st place runs will eventually turn into top 20s, then top 15s, and so on.
+One has to think that if Smith can stop finding himself in the wrong place at the wrong time, these 21st-place runs will eventually turn into top 20s, then top 15s, and so on.
 If he could accomplish this feat, Smith would establish himself as the ROTY favorite that I thought he would be coming into the season.

-Rocky Rookie Performance: Michael McDowell The pilot of the Aaron’s Dream Machine was making his first ever career start at Richmond, and it turned out to be a forgettable one.
-Michael McDowell held his own for much of the first quarter of the race, running just well enough to narrowly avoid losing a lap when the night’s second caution came out.
+Rocky Rookie Performance: McDowell.
+The pilot of the Aaron’s Dream Machine was making his first career start at Richmond, and it turned out to be a forgettable one.
+McDowell held his own for much of the first quarter of the race, running just well enough to narrowly avoid losing a lap when the night’s second caution came out.
 The lucky breaks would stop there for McDowell, however, for as it turned out, the No. 00 car wasn’t good enough to gain the track position necessary to keep him out of trouble.
 The Arizona native found himself in the middle of the pileup that was ignited when Yeley bounced off the outside wall and Carpentier went for a wild ride in front of traffic.
 Efficient work by the pit crew put McDowell back on the track without losing much ground; still, McDowell’s hill to climb became just that much steeper.

+Rookie Wreck of the Weekend: Carpentier.
 “It was a pinball ride.
 I mean, down the backstretch I saw the crash happening.
 I was trying to go to the inside to avoid it, slowing down… and I think I got hit from behind, spun around, and then hit the inside rail… almost accelerated back to corner three, and got into the cars and everybody got into me.
 It was a pretty hard hit.”

-Wood was tapped to make his second consecutive start in the famed No. 21 ride, as this team strives for some type of stability in a volatile year.
+Wood was tapped to make his second consecutive start in the famed No. 21 ride as this team strives for some type of stability in a volatile year.
 Unfortunately, Wood was unable to rectify the situation, as he turned in the slowest qualifying time on Friday and missed the field by a long shot.

-After qualifying on Friday, Patrick Carpentier spoke about how excited he was knowing that the leaders will not be in his rear-view mirror within the first 20 laps of the race.
+Rookie Quotes of the Week: After qualifying on Friday, Carpentier spoke about how excited he was knowing that the leaders will not be in his rearview mirror within the first 20 laps of the race.
 The excitement stopped there, however, as the rookie continued to explain that qualifying day still remains a source of great anxiety.